REGLUE Your Latents with Global and Local Semantics for Entangled Diffusion: Experiments

-In order to evaluate image generation quality, we report a standard set of quantitative metrics.
-These include Fréchet Inception Distance (FID) \citep{heusel2017gans} for perceptual quality, sFID \citep{nash2021generating} for spatial coherence, Inception Score (IS) \citep{salimans2016improved} for diversity, as well as Precision (Pre.) and Recall (Rec.) \citep{kynkaanniemi2019improved} to measure sample fidelity and distribution coverage, respectively.
-All metrics are computed using 50,000 generated samples, following the standard ADM evaluation suite \citep{dhariwal2021adm}.
+\textbf{Evaluation.} In order to evaluate image generation quality, we report a standard set of quantitative metrics.
+These include Fréchet Inception Distance (FID) \cite{heusel2017gans} for perceptual quality, sFID \cite{nash2021generating} for spatial coherence, Inception Score (IS) \cite{salimans2016improved} for diversity, as well as Precision (Pre.) and Recall (Rec.) \cite{kynkaanniemi2019improved} to measure sample fidelity and distribution coverage, respectively.
+All metrics are computed using 50,000 generated samples, following the standard ADM evaluation suite \cite{dhariwal2021adm}.
+We report additional generation quality metrics in~\supplsec{sec:additional_metrics}.
 For all experiments, we use Euler–Maruyama SDE sampling with 250 steps.
-When using Classifier-Free Guidance (CFG)~\cite{ho2022classifier}, we set CFG scale at $w = 2.8$ and guidance interval to $[0, 0.9]$, following~\cite{Kynkaanniemi2024}.
+When using Classifier-Free Guidance (CFG)~\cite{ho2022classifier}, we set CFG scale at $w = 2.3$ and guidance interval to $[0, 0.9]$, following~\cite{Kynkaanniemi2024}.